 In 2024, my co-worker introduced the term “ikigai” to me following her spring trip to Okinawa.
-Coming from an environment where your purpose is what others deem acceptable; I resonated with this philosophical term deeply.

 Ikigai